 “Thanks to technology, Earth Day will be going digital.
 People will have to engage in meaningful and impactful conversations about the environment via the internet.
 We can all participate from home while social distancing and protesting virtually.
 You can create a poster and share it on social media with hashtags #EarthDayNetwork; attending a virtual presentation organized by students, universities and other leaders and more.”

-I once received an email from an aunt which was written in ALL CAPS.
-In my email reply, I asked why she was SHOUTING!?
+I once received an email from an aunt which was written entirely in CAPITAL letters.
+I replied and asked why she was SHOUTING!?

 Perplexed by my response, apparently she was oblivious to the fact that writing in ALL CAPS translated in to shouting.

 We all have those moments when life abruptly humbles us.
-When we think, hmmm maybe if I had done something a bit differently, there would have been a better outcome?
-Well l recently had one of those moments that landed me with a fractured right wrist!
-And while the topic is neither design nor environmental related, I felt it worth sharing.
+When we think, hmmm perhaps if I had done something a bit differently, there could have been a better outcome?

-As anyone that knows me and my love of the outdoors, also knows that Snowboarding is one of my passions.
-And it appears that every few years I find myself with an injury and apparently 2013 was my year!
+Anyone that knows me and my love of the outdoors, also knows that snowboarding is one of my passions.
+Every few years I find myself with an injury.
+Apparently 2013 was my year!
 Needless to say a cheap-shot getting off the ski-lift followed by the definitive crack of my wrist was not what I was going for – but hey, what can you do?!